 - Our dedicated Chief Investment Office,5 independent due diligence team selects and carefully monitors the alternative investments that are available for purchase on our platform.

-- We offer products based on their merits, rather than prioritizing proprietary ones.
+- We offer third party alternative investments based on their merits, rather than prioritizing proprietary ones.

 - Our scale and commitment facilitates access – sometimes exclusive – to a broad array of asset managers, including some with lower minimums.